viraj0704/MSLoadTester/README.md

 - `-addr ADDRESS`, `--address ADDRESS`: Server address in the format `<hostname>:<port>`.
 - `-c CONCURRENCY`, `--concurrency CONCURRENCY`: Number of concurrent users.
 (Default: 1)
 - `-n TOTAL`, `--total TOTAL`: Total number of requests.
 (Default: 1)
-- `-proto PROTO`: Specifies the Proto file (should be in the same directory as the script).
+- `-proto PROTO`: Specifies the path to the Proto file.
 - `-call CALL`: Method to call in the syntax: `package.service.method`.
-- `-d DATA`, `--data DATA`:  Specifies the input data file (should be in the same directory as the script).
+- `-d DATA`, `--data DATA`:  Specifies the path to the input data file.
 - `-o OUTPUT`: Output file name.
 (Default: "output.json")

-Please ensure that you have placed the necessary Proto file and input data file in the same directory as the microservice_load_tester.py script.
+Please ensure that you provide the correct path for the Proto file and input data file by using the -proto and -d options respectively.
 Adjust the command-line arguments as per your gRPC server configuration and load testing requirements.